Text by Giulia Ottavia Frattini

-On 5th April at maat (The Museum of Art, Architecture and Technology) in Lisbon, the new season’s programme launched.
-It includes a structural revision in its exhibitions planning and also a renewed use of the building itself.
+The new season’s programme launched on 5th April at maat (The Museum of Art, Architecture and Technology) in Lisbon.
+It includes a structural revision in its exhibition planning and a renewed use of the building.

-maat is an international institution opened in 2016 to promote discourse on our potential futures and inspire, through creative positions, new approaches and reflections on the present.
-The museum sees itself as a platform open to new perspectives laying at the intersection of different disciplines and domains, with the purpose to foster debates, encourage engagement, establish transformative interrelations and support the enactment of knowledge.
+maat is an international institution that opened in 2016 to promote discourse on our potential futures and inspire through creative positions, new approaches and reflections on the present.
+The museum sees itself as a platform open to new perspectives at the intersection of different disciplines and domains to foster debates, encourage engagement, establish transformative interrelations and support the enactment of knowledge.

-The schedule starting this spring will be very rich and variegated and will involve practitioners from different backgrounds and geographies.
-The curatorial programs will serve on-going research agendas focusing on speculations and propositions about our collective tomorrow and the complex social, political and environmental mechanisms that define the current time.
+Starting this spring, the schedule will be very rich and variegated and involve practitioners from different backgrounds and geographies.
+The curatorial programs will serve ongoing research agendas focusing on speculations and propositions about our collective tomorrow and the complex social, political and environmental mechanisms that define the current time.

 The museum’s structure will be shaped by the hosted exhibitions each time in a distinctive way, acquiring a new character according to the specificity of the shows and commissions to undertake.
-Therefore, dynamic and evolving narrative paths will take place within the spaces of the venue, providing peculiar resonances according to the topics addressed.
+Therefore, dynamic and evolving narrative paths will occur within the venue’s spaces, providing peculiar resonances according to the topics addressed.

 Going into more detail about the forthcoming scheme, the museum is getting ready to present to the public its long-term programme maat Explorations.
 This will deal with the fascinating intertwining between environmental science, technological knowledge and human studies, forwarding an interdisciplinary attitude that will nurture the linking of visions and research from both design and the visual arts.